Online Reporting System SAW (Secure Access Washington), Tier Two Online

 Impact on Community Safety and Emergency Preparedness

-- During wildfires in 2015, firefighters unknowingly used water on a chemical fire at a facility that had not submitted a Tier II report on lithium stores.
-This resulted in explosions that injured first responders.
+• Chemical Fire during Wildfires: During wildfires, firefighters unknowingly use water on a chemical fire at a facility that failed to report its lithium stores in the Tier II report.
+This results in explosions that injure first responders.